Deliver to OMAN

-The Dinofire USB Type C Wireless Presenter is a sleek, finger-ring style remote with dual USB A & Type C receivers, compatible across Windows, Mac, Linux, and Android.
-It features a rechargeable 200mAh battery with fast charging, a 100FT wireless range, and a 328FT red laser pointer, enabling seamless, hands-free control of presentations with intuitive buttons for slide navigation, screen toggling, and volume adjustment.
+The DinoFire USB Type C Wireless Presenter is a sleek, finger-ring style remote with dual USB A & Type C receivers, offering broad device compatibility.
+It features intuitive controls, a rechargeable 200mAh battery with quick charging, a 100FT wireless range, and a powerful 328FT red laser pointer.
+Compatible with major OS and presentation software, it’s designed for professionals who demand freedom and precision in every presentation.

 A**R